Child Pregnancy: What To Do, How to Act

 “All of her (and our) hopes, dreams and plans are threatened!”

-Perspective Check — It’s not good news.
-It’s also not the end of the world.
+Perspective Check — While it may not be good news, It’s also not the end of the world.

 Avoid assigning blame or condemning.